These are names you don't know. Hollywood's 'fellow' actors explain why they bang - ExBulletin

 These are names you don’t know.
 Hollywood’s ‘fellow’ actors explain why they bang

-NEW YORK (AP) Jason Kravits understands a lot of things: People recognize him, they just don’t know how.
+NEW YORK — Jason Kravits understands a lot of things: people recognize him, they just don’t know how.
 I’m that guy who looks like the guy you went to high school with, Kravits said.
 People think they just saw me somewhere.

 In fact, they have on TV, usually as a lawyer or a doctor.
 I’ve had enough roles to be in your living room every night, says the veteran actor.
 But most people don’t know my name.